Coupler Position Optimization and Channel Estimation for Flexible Coupler Antenna Aided Multiuser Communication: Channel Estimation for Flexible Coupler Systems

-Based on the proposed protocol, we first develop a pilot-assisted centralized channel estimation algorithm with high estimation accuracy and then present a pilot-assisted distributed channel estimation algorithm for FC systems.
+Based on the proposed protocol, we first develop a pilot-assisted centralized channel estimation algorithm with high estimation accuracy and then present a pilot-assisted distributed channel estimation algorithm for FCA systems.